ESG

 Gender equality and other DEI matters may be rising up the agenda of European real estate companies, but there is plenty of room for improvement

-Sign up for our newsletter and receive the latest INREV insights directly in your inbox.
+Sign up for our newsletter to receive the latest INREV insights on DEI and other topics straight to your inbox.

 The European real estate industry still has a long way to go to achieve greater gender equality, especially compared to other global regions including North America and Asia-Pacific.
 Nevertheless, the cultural shift needed to facilitate that transition and to further diversity, equity and inclusion (DEI) more broadly, is indisputably gaining momentum.
 INREV’s own track record highlights the positive trend: in 2006, only 13% of attendees at its annual conference were female.
 By 2024, that figure had almost doubled to 25%.